AbirFaisal/RealScope/README.md

 # RealScope
-OWON VDS1022 Software Modification Project
+OWON VDS1022 Software Modification Project, Because having a USB scope should be like having a RealScope.

 Working.zip contains a tested and functional version.